curl-projects/kiln/notes.md

                 - Fetch goals for user
 - Authentication on the chrome extension
     - Fetch google information and load into state

 **To Do**
 - Implement some type of storage
-    - Local storage for dealing with state and browser processing
+    - Local storage for dealing with state and browser processing and other things
         - Integrate with session db for:
             - Storing authentication details, etc. that persist across tab loads
             - Caching generated text and processing, probably organized using tab ids